AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 The Brand validation panel was enhanced to improve user experience, including these changes:

-* _Percentage-based validation score_.
-Brand validation now displays brand validation score as a percentage rather than a pass/fail value.
+* _Percentage-based validation score_: Brand validation now displays brand validation score as a percentage rather than a pass/fail value.

-* _Updated Brand extraction interface_.
-Brand extraction now shows completion of the extraction process as a percentage.
+* _Updated Brand extraction interface_: Brand extraction now shows completion of the extraction process as a percentage.

-* _Incremental brand load during extraction_.
-Brand guidelines are now incrementally loaded in the user interface.
+* _Incremental brand load during extraction_: Brand guidelines are now incrementally loaded in the user interface.

-* _Simplificatiom of the Copy Guideline schema_.
-The  `unique attributes` and `frequent keywords` field have been removed from the Copy Guideline schema, simplifying the guideline set-up process.
+* _Simplificatiom of the Copy Guideline schema_: The  `unique attributes` and `frequent keywords` field have been removed from the Copy Guideline schema, simplifying the guideline set-up process.

-* _Image Generation: Category Selection_.
-Users can now select the image guidelines that are specific to their image regeneration needs.
+* _Image Generation: Category Selection_: Users can now select the image guidelines that are specific to their image regeneration needs.

 ### Create

-* **Multi-section email creation**.
-Users can now create emails composed of separate headline, image, body, and CTA elements.
+* **Multi-section email creation**: Users can now create emails composed of separate headline, image, body, and CTA elements.

-* **Meta Ads Resize**.
-Creators can resize Meta ad aspect ratios.
+* **Meta Ads Resize**: Creators can resize Meta ad aspect ratios.

 ### Insights

-* **Limited Insights login accounts**.
-The Insights login now supports only one account per customer.
+* **Limited Insights login accounts**: The Insights login now supports only one account per customer.

 ## Enhancements and fixed issues